Posted on August 21, 2020

 He was in the hospital a few years ago per a facebook post.

-Below is an entry from a website of the late Bob Sanders who blogged about his lengthy and diverse career.
+Below is an entry from the website of the late Bob Sanders.
+He wrote about his lengthy and diverse career.

 I never learned her real name, but Paige Young, Playboy magazine’s “Miss November” of 1968, was absolutely perfect for a rather challenging assignment: Creating interest in a mediocre TV series.